LynMcJo06/stock-analysis/README.md

 For this lesson, we analyzed all stocks to get their total daily volume and 2018 yearly return.
 We were able to reuse a lot of our code from the previous lesson by making minor changes.
 After we ran this code block, only two of the eleven stocks had a positive yearly return:  ENPH and RUN, 82% and 84%, respectively.
 ### Lesson 4
 In this lesson, we formatted the All Stocks Analysis sheet to make it readable.
 We created a new macro and added our own formatting as well as the coursework.
+### Lesson 5
+In Lesson 5, we learned how to make the worksheets interactive.
+We first created buttons in the All Stocks Analysis and DQ Analysis sheets.
+The buttons cleared the sheet and ran the analysis.
+We then created an Input Box so the analysis could be performed on stocks for any year.
+I tried it using both 2017 and 2018 and it worked wonderfully.
+# MODULE 2 CHALLENGE